 Guatemalan Dockworkers Reinstated as Global Unions Push for Probe into Leader's Murder.

+February 12, 2007.
 Unions around the world are putting pressure on the Guatemalan government to investigate the brutal murder of Pedro Zamora, General Secretary of the Dockworkers Union, STEPQ of Guatemala.
-Zamora was gunned down on Monday, January 15, by unknown assailants using methods reminiscent of those used by paramilitary forces during Guatemala’s armed conflict.

 Related Solidarity Center Publications